Szabold1/42_libft/README.md

 ## Usage

-To create the `libft` library, run `make` inside the libft, or libft_extended folder.
+To create the `libft` library, run `make` inside the libft or libft_extended folder.
 After that, if you want to create the additional bonus part, run `make bonus`.

 To create the extended version of the library (`libft_full`), run `make full` inside the libft_extended folder.